 “They want to earn a lot of money – but what they first and foremost need is guidance, someone that supports them and make a plan for them.
 That’s what I’m trying to do”, he concludes, before taking off to yet another law firm.

 Prior to using Zettle, James Palombo relied on bank transfers and cheques.
 The now immediate payments speed up the entire process and his customers feel more secured that their payments are secured.
-This fall he upgraded to the new Zettle Reader.
+This fall he upgraded to the new Zettle mobile card reader.